cantecim/dotfiles/README.md

 ## Highlights

 - Minimal efforts to install everything, using a [Makefile](./Makefile)
-- Mostly based around Homebrew, Caskroom and Node.js, latest Bash + GNU Utils
+- Mostly based around Homebrew, Caskroom and Node.js, zsh + latest GNU Utils
+- Oh my Zsh included
 - Great [Window management](./config/hammerspoon/README.md) (using Hammerspoon)
-- Fast and colored prompt
+- Fast and beautiful theme
 - Updated macOS defaults
 - Well-organized and easy to customize
 - The installation and runcom setup is